Kangajan18/Todo-app-ios/README.md

 Todo application with AI powerd.created by Kangajan Kuganathan.

 Features are used
-  Swift gestures
+  Swift gestures,
-  Ai tecnology for task icon selection used Local Storage to store tasks.
+  Ai tecnology for task icon selection, used Local Storage to store tasks.